wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'haunts a collapsed keep',
     'is absorbed by its forbidden studies',
     'is training an apprentice to the dark arts',
   ];
+   gen_data['rattotem'] = [
+    'filthy',
+    'plagued',
+    'cowardly',
+    'industrious',
+    'vicious',
+    'intelligent',
+  ];
+   gen_data['oniwants'] = [
+    'kidnaps local children',
+    'corrupted the local church',
+    'might be the true form of the local lord',
+    'is a fey bounty hunter',
+    'has been stealing from a petty god',
+    'trains heroes in martial arts',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>